zhenkewu/CFRL/docs/source/inputs_and_outputs/trajectory_arrays.rst

 shape :code:`(N, T)`.
 The (i, j)-th entry of the list or array represents the reward of the i-th individual at the j-th time step.

 For example, consider a trajectory dataset with 3 individuals and 3 transitions.
-Then the actions of this trajectory at all time steps can be represented in the Full-trajectory Rewards Format as
+Then the rewards of this trajectory at all time steps can be represented in the Full-trajectory Rewards Format as

 +----------------+----------------+----------------+